Building a rich text editor for UIKit, AppKit and SwiftUI

 #endif

 To create a rich text editor, we have to provide it with an NSAttributedString binding.
-This could be any custom string or content that comes from e.g. a document in a document-based app.
-The editor will display the rich text that we provide it with, and will be able to edit it as well.
+This can be any custom string that comes from e.g. a document in a document-based app.
+The editor will be able to display and edit the rich text that we provide.

-The code above shows one of my first AppKit learnings as I started porting the editor to macOS.
-As you can see, iOS and tvOS just use the RichTextView that we created earlier.
-I first tried doing the same for macOS, just to find that the editor didn’t scroll.
+The code above shows one of my first AppKit learnings, as I started porting it to macOS.
+While iOS and tvOS just use the RichTextView that we created earlier, the macOS version didn’t scroll when using the same approach.

-Turns out that in AppKit, you must create a scroll view from the text view type that you want to use, cast its documentView to get a text view, then use the scrollView to get the scrollable behavior that we get by default in iOS.
-We’ll need the text view later, so let’s also add a textView property.
+In AppKit, you must create a scroll view from the text view type that you want to use, cast its documentView to get a text view, then use the scrollView to get the scrollable behavior.
+We must therefore add a textView property to the protocol, since it may not be the view.

-We’re now ready to take the SwiftUI text editor for a test ride!
-If we create a SwiftUI test app with a rich text binding and add a TextEditor to its content view, you’ll find that you can provide the editor with any rich text and type in the editor to edit the text.
+We’re now ready to take the text editor for a test ride!
+Let’s create a test app with a plain text binding and add a TextEditor to its content view…

-However, there’s something missing.
-If you edit text in the editor, then print the value of the text binding, or add a Text view that shows the text, you’ll notice that typing in the text field doesn’t update the text.
+…and notice that something’s missing.
+If you edit the text in the editor, then print the text, or add a Text view that shows it, you’ll notice that typing in the text field doesn’t update it.

 A screenshow of how changes are not synced from the text view back to the state binding

 In the image above, I have typed in the text field, but the Text view still shows the original text.
-This is because we never write back any changes in the rich text editor to the text binding.
-Let’s fix that next.
+This is because we never write back any changes to the text binding.
+Let’s fix that.

 Syncing changes